christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 _“All human societies, including pre-liberal Western societies, were based on particularistic, kin-based ethics (in which kin members are treated differently from outsiders).”_

-Yet Duchesne ultimately pins the blame on industrialization and “Post-Fordism” as the mechanisms that dismantled these kin-based systems.
+Yet Duchesne ultimately pins the blame on industrialization and "Post-Fordism" as the mechanisms that dismantled these kin-based systems.
 This is where the analysis stops short.
 The real cancer is not the factory floor or the assembly line.
 The cancer is secularized Christianity itself — the universalist operating system that replaced kin-based ethics with a deracinating, guilt-driven global ethic.
 It flattens everything distinct into one grey, guilt-soaked blob.

 Ethnic particularism is the cure: sharp, tribal, unapologetic loyalty to your actual subgroup.
 Italian.
 Polish.
 German.
 Breton.
-Not “White.”
-Not “European.”
+Not "White".
+Not "European".
 Just your bloodline.

 **The Category Problem**

 - “White” is fake.
 A modern bureaucratic invention.
 Deracinating.
 Universalist poison designed to erase real ethnicity.
 - “European” does the same trick on steroids — turns distinct peoples into an interchangeable monolith.
-- White and European are secularized variants of the phrase Christendom subjected to the Christian ethos of sin and set commandments of behavior.
+- White and European are secularized variants of the phrase Christendom subjected to the Christian ethos of sin, set commandments of behavior, and moral policing.
 - Real ethnonationalism means specific groups only.
 No pan-White.
 Just your tribe.

 **Neo-Christianity: Why “White” Identity Is Still Church**